bids-standard/bids-specification/src/04-modality-specific-files/08-genetic-descriptor.md

 ## genetic_info.json

 This file is the descriptor of the genetic information available either in the participant tsv file and/or the genetic database described in the dataset_description.json.
-The 'GeneticLevel' and 'SampleOrigin' are the only two mandatory fields.
+The `GeneticLevel` and `SampleOrigin` are the only two mandatory fields.

 | Field name   | Definition | Values |
 | :----------- | :--------- | :------|